-- Immediate Priority Public Art Projects - 1.
-Sunrise Boulevard/Bayshore Drive Roundabouts - 2.
-Bangalow Weir Parklands - 3.
-Suffolk Park Department of Education Lands - Identify all DAs over \$1m and ensure compliance to all public art contributions. - 2.
+- 1. Identify all DAs over \$1m and ensure compliance to all public art contributions. - 2.
 Conduct a review of the Development Control Plan public art provisions. - 3.
 Identify all proposed Council works projects over next five years. - 4.
 Continue advocacy of integrated public art for Shire seating, lighting, paving, banners etc as part of council's streetscape and improvements to the public domain. - 5.
 Identify water/sewer infrastructure that has public art potential and funding. - 6.
 Finalise Ocean Shores project scope and funding options.